 Three (3) ways to fight the spread of bacterial diseases are:

 - 1. Good hygiene - 2.
 Pasteurization (heating milk & other food to destroy bacteria & toxins) - 3.
-Antibiotics medicines made from toxins which kill other bacteria nuclear membrane saprophyte parasite hygiene botulism antibiotic pasteurization decomposer
+Antibiotics medicines made from toxins which kill other bacteria

 On a separate sheet answer the following questions.